-- § 1.
+§ 1.
 "Let every person be subordinate to the higher authorities, for there is no authority except from God, and those that exist have been established by God."
-326 - § 2.
-The Order of Franciscans of the Eucharist, Inc. was incorporated as a Non-profit Religious Corporation. - § 3.
-The specific purpose of this Non-profit Religious Corporation is to minister to celibate and married Roman Catholic priests and laity. - § 4.
-The governance of OFE is the Corporate Board of Directors and Council of the Order of Franciscans of the Eucharist, Inc. - § 5.
-The corporation's name is Order of Franciscans of the Eucharist, Inc. - § 6.
-This corporation adheres to terms of the Articles of Incorporation of a Non-profit Religious Corporation, Bylaws, Conflict of Interest Policy, and the General Constitutions. - § 7.
-This corporation is a Non-profit Religious Corporation and is not organized for private gain of any person.
-It is organized under the Non-profit Religious Corporation Law exclusively for religious purposes. - § 8.
-This corporation is organized and operated exclusively for religious purposes within the meaning of Internal Revenue Code section 501(c)(3). - § 9.
-No substantial part of the activities of this corporation shall consist of carrying on propaganda, or otherwise attempting to influence legislation, and this corporation shall not participate or intervene in any political campaign (including the publishing or distribution of statements) on behalf of any candidate for public office. - § 10.
-The property of this corporation is irrevocably dedicated to the purposes in Article 4 of the incorporation document and no part of the net income or assets of this corporation shall ever inure to the benefit of any director, officer or member thereof or to the benefit of any private person. - § 11.
-Upon the dissolution or winding up of this corporation, its assets remaining after payment, or provision for payment, of all debts and liabilities of this corporation shall be distributed to a nonprofit fund, foundation or corporation which is organized and operated exclusively for charitable, educational and/or religious purposes and which has established its tax-exempt status under Internal Revenue Code section 501(c)(3).
+330

+§ 2.
+The Order of Franciscans of the Eucharist, Inc. was incorporated as a non-profit Religious Corporation.

+§ 3.
+The specific purpose of this non-profit Religious Corporation is to minister to celibate and married Roman Catholic priests and laity [non-Roman Catholic priests and laity].

+§ 4.
+The governance of OFE is the Corporate Board of Directors and Council of the Order of Franciscans of the Eucharist, Inc.

+§ 5.
+The corporation's name is Order of Franciscans of the Eucharist, Inc.

+§ 6.
+This corporation adheres to the terms of the Articles of Incorporation of a non-profit Religious Corporation, Bylaws, Conflict of Interest Policy, and the General Constitutions.

+§ 7.
+This corporation is a non-profit Religious Corporation and is not organized for private gain of any person.
+It is organized under the non-profit Religious Corporation Law exclusively for religious purposes.

+§ 8.
+This corporation is organized and operated exclusively for religious purposes within the meaning of Internal Revenue Code section 501(c)(3).

+§ 9.
+No substantial part of the activities of this corporation shall consist of carrying on propaganda, or otherwise attempting to influence legislation, and this corporation shall not participate or intervene in any political campaign (including the publishing or distribution of statements) on behalf of any candidate for public office.

+§ 10.
+The property of this corporation is irrevocably dedicated to the purposes in Article 4 of the incorporation document and no part of the net income or assets of this corporation shall ever inure to the benefit of any director, officer, or member thereof or to the benefit of any private person.

-326 Roman 13:1.
+330 Roman 13:1.